PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dynamic Reshape, shape reconciliation, final convergence, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Indexed shape-convergence stable-scan implementation checkpoint

+`_run_indexed_shape_convergence_cleanup()` now initializes the final reconciliation result with the exact zero counter.
+It runs the second static shape scan only when dead pruning, the first reconciliation, or dynamic-Reshape resolution reports a positive mutation count.

+The all-zero path therefore uses one reconciliation.
+Each independently changing owner still triggers the second scan, preserving possible second-order metadata convergence.
+Aggregate statistics, the shared `ModelIRGraphIndex`, LayoutState forwarding, and both production call boundaries are unchanged.
+The architecture contract directly verifies the three-result guard and the guarded call's shared index.

+Sequential validation across dynamic Reshape, shape reconciliation, indexed final convergence, graph cleanup, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `380 passed in 25.82s`.
+Focused stable, per-owner mutation, structure, and end-to-end equivalence coverage is `6 passed in 2.07s`.

+At resume, inspect the larger final shape/activation convergence coordinator.
+Do not guard any of its three remaining reconciliation boundaries until the preceding sanitizer, Reshape resolver, or fusion result completely accounts for the relevant mutation interval.
+Characterize each candidate independently, then commit and push only.
+Do not create or update a pull request.